jafaryor/algorithms-and-data-structures/src/readme.md

 ```

 #### Table expansion and contraction
 To implement a `TABLE-DELETE` operation, it is simple enough to remove the specified item from the table.
 In order to limit the amount of wasted space, however, we might wish to __contract__ the table when the load factor becomes too small.
 Table contraction is analogous to table expansion: when the number of items in the table drops too low, we allocate a new, smaller table and then copy the items from the old table into the new one.
-We can then free the storage for the old table by return-ing it to the memory-management system.
+We can then free the storage for the old table by returning it to the memory-management system.
 Ideally, we would like to preserve two properties:

 1. The load factor of the dynamic table is bounded below by a positive constant.
 2. The amortized cost of a table operation is bounded above by a constant.